Ballon d'Or Dream Team

-The Ballon d'Or Dream Team is an all-time all-star team published by France Football on the 14th of December 2020 after conducting an internet poll of fans to select a football dream team starting from October 2020.
+The Ballon d'Or Dream Team is an all-time all-star team published by France Football on 14 December 2020 after conducting an internet poll of fans to select a football dream team starting from October 2020.
 The final team was selected by 140 France Football correspondents around the world.
 A second and a third team were also published.

 Nominations

 The nominations were announced from 5 October 2020 through 19 October 2020.
 The winners were revealed on 14 December 2020 and lined up in a 3–4–3 formation.
 Brazil was the country with the highest number of nominated players (20 athletes), ahead of Italy (16), Germany (13), Netherlands (12), Spain (8), England and France (7).

+Goalkeepers

 The nominations for the goalkeepers were announced on 5 October 2020.

 Right-backs

 The nominations for the right-backs were announced on 5 October 2020.

 Centre-backs

 The nominations for the centre-backs were announced on 5 October 2020.